mckjs/EOH-Coastal-assessement/README.md

 ```

 ## Test Scenario Issues:
+Step Name : **Then the user must see {string} added successfully**

-During this test execution you will notice that there is a bug when adding an user, and the value when selecting a
+During this scripting the test I noticed that there is a bug when adding an user, and the value when selecting a radio button option, the
-Customer does not get stored at all.
+Customer values does not get stored at pulled through to the table row.

+When refreshing the page, the page get set to the default state.

-I have update the test to refresh first, before searching for the user and verifying the user is update successfully
+In order for the scenario to passed, I uncommented the test step and added additional steps to check for the user name and email address

+1. **the user must see user name as {string} in the User Name cell**
+2. **the user must see email address {string} in E-mail cell**